Nico-Shock/My-Arch-Workspace/README.md

 With multiple Desktops i like sddm more.

-Or use sddm insetad of gdm.
+Or use sddm instead of gdm.

 ## Extensions: